Accelerated Undergraduate Tuition FAQs

 Billing will be on or around June 1st for the Fall Semester and November 1 for the Spring Semester.
 Registrations after that date will be billed as the registration occurs.

-No. A student will not receive grade reports, be provided an official transcript of one’s record, or receive a degree unless the Treasurer certifies that all financial obligations to the College have been satisfied.
+A student will not receive a diploma unless the Bursar’s Office certifies that all financial obligations to the College have been satisfied.
+However, students may request and receive an official transcript of their academic record regardless of account balance.
 Any student who is in default on a National Direct Student Loan taken at Albertus Magnus College will only be issued an unofficial (without the College seal) transcript.

 The Internal Revenue Service (“IRS”) requires Form 1098-T to be mailed by January 31 to all students who had qualified tuition and other related educational expenses paid during the previous calendar year.
 The information reported on Form 1098-T is intended to help students evaluate their eligibility for education tax credits as part of their Federal Income Tax Return.
 It is up to the student to determine eligibility for the credits and how to calculate them.
 More information can be found in IRS Publication No. 970, Tax Benefits for Education.
 The College utilizes Box 1 to report qualified tuition and related expenses that were paid during the tax year.